KenACollins/pugs-caretaker-game/README.md

 There are also the following files at this level:

-* **index.js** - Main starting point of the React app which sets up the data layer control establishing Redux and App as the top level component for rendering.
+* **index.js** - Main starting point of the React app which sets up the data layer control establishing Redux for state management and App as the top level component for rendering.
 * **pugs.json** - The initial set of data for four pugs.

 ## Third Party Tools